 An online site that provides access to a large number of library resources (databases, journals, and reference materials, for example), library services, and information about the Cornell University Library.

 The stacks are the part of the library which houses the physical collection.
 Books, periodicals, and disks (CD-ROMs, DVDs) are arranged on shelves in the stacks.
+In Olin Library, for example, the stacks are located on floors 3 through 7.

 Words or phrases assigned to books and articles and used to index these items by topic.
 Determining the subject headings and descriptors used by a specific database or catalog can be an important part of effective research.
 See also Thesaurus.